 Definition

-COGS refers to the direct costs associated with acquiring, producing, or manufacturing goods that are sold during a financial period.
-These costs include raw materials, direct labor, and manufacturing overheads, but exclude indirect expenses such as marketing, administrative costs, and shipping to customers.
+COGS refers to the direct costs associated with producing, purchasing, or acquiring goods that have been sold during a specific accounting period.
+These costs include raw materials, direct labor, and manufacturing overheads.
+However, COGS excludes indirect expenses such as marketing, administrative salaries, rent, or shipping to customers.
+Under IFRS (International Financial Reporting Standards) and GAAP (Generally Accepted Accounting Principles), companies are required to match revenues with their associated costs to ensure accurate profit measurement—making COGS a vital figure in accrual-based accounting.

 Formula for COGS